 We use features based on a subsampled version of the geometric blur descriptor of [4].
 This descriptor is a smoothed version of the signal around a feature point, blurred by a spatially varying kernel.
-The amount of blur is small near the feature point and grows with distance from the feature point.
-The intuition is that under an affine transform that fixes a feature point, the distance a piece of the signal moves is linearly proportional to the distance that piece was from the feature point.
+The objective is to provide discriminative information by using an extended patch of signal, while providing robustness to geometric distortion.
+There are two design choices when using geometric blur descriptors: the signal, and the blur.
+The signal should be sparse and indicate the presence of some interesting feature such as an edge in the image.
+The blur is determined by the nature of geometric distortion expected.